amitsaha/amitsaha.github.io/content/manual-letsencrypt-dns-challenge.md

-Title: Manual Let's Encrypt, GoDadday DNS and IIS
+Title: Let's Encrypt, GoDadday DNS and IIS server
-Date: 2018-11-07
+Date: 2018-11-08
 Category: infrastructure

 I wanted to create a new SSL certificate for IIS hosted ASP.NET framework application.
 The key data that may